open-estuary/github-blog-source/source/_posts/Go-Through.md

 You can get them as above description, of course, you can also do a quick trying with all these existing binaries from <a href="/tags/Binary-Files/">Binary Files</a> directly.

 ##<span id="bringup">Bring up System</span>

+There are several methods to bring up system, you can select following anyone fitting you to boot up.

 ### <span id="NORFLASH">Boot via NORFLASH</span>